 Average number of characters a student learns a semester

 At IUP, intensity ensures Chinese language proficiency.
-Students can expect 4-6 hours of class preparation and 4 hours of closed-book class sessions daily.
+Students can expect 4-6 hours of class preparation and 4 hours of closed-book class sessions daily ( 2 hours of individual attention).
 All classes and program activities operate under a "Chinese-only" language pledge.

 3maximum class size